ex-rookie/stock-price-email/README.md

 # stock-price-sms
-Use AWS SNS(and optionally Lambda) to schedule receiving a text message with stock price of a desired company
+Use Python SMTP, Gmail(and optionally Lambda) to schedule receiving an email with stock price of a desired company

 ### Note:
 AWS Charges applicable only for Lambda as opposed to the SMS option where the SNS charges also apply